 The sessions take place at Woodlands School and aim to offer families the opportunity to join a group of other parents and carers in relaxed play sessions with their children.
 The Woodlands staff are on hand to lead sessions and offer support where needed.

 Please contact the school if you are interested in joining.

 Run on Wednesday afternoons, Play Together includes timetabled sessions focusing on a particular theme such as senses, nature, and festivals.

-Please click here for the end of this term's Play Together timetable.
+Please click here for next term's Play Together timetable.